bobertjmurphy/MedianSample/Readme.txt

 1. An original movie file was imported into a transcoding utility.

-2. The movie was then exported with changes to one or more of:
+2. The movie was then exported to a new movie that would have modified contents.
+In each case, involved changes to one or more of:
  - The container format
  - The image resolution
  - The codec

-3. Both movies were analyzed with sample_p.
+3. Both the original movie and the modified movie were analyzed with sample_p.

-4. Because of the transformations, the two movies couldn't usually be expected to have identical keyframe times, or identical median values for the grid.
+4. Because of the transformations, the two movies usually couldn't be expected to have identical keyframe times, or identical median values for each grid location.
 So:
 - The pairs of results from step 3 were scanned for similar times
-- Those times' median values were reviewed checked for value and pattern similarity.
+- Those times' median values were reviewed checked to see whether the patterns of values were similar.

-Two sets of median values were considered to be "okay" if the differences were minor, since changes would be inevitable due to slightly different times, and image color changes caused by different compression algorithms' color handling and losses.
+Two sets of median values were considered to "match" if the differences were minor, since changes would be inevitable due to slightly different times, and image color changes caused by different compression algorithms' color handling and losses.

-For example, these two sets of values were considered to be "okay":
+For example, these two sets of values were considered to "match":
 40,59,140,125,80,64,75,83,55,72,47,40,65
 40.04,59,141,126,80,64,76,85,54,72,49,40,66